Some Notes about Medication

 - The attending physician’s nurse practitioner may be more accessible, and may be able to intervene and make some drug changes.

 - The unit manager or any unit nurse should be able to contact the doctor or nurse practitioner to answer your questions about a drug.
+Also, contact the nursing home’s pharmacist or other pharmacists for input into understanding a drug’s side effects and alternative drug options.

 - If you disagree with attending physician decisions, contact the nursing home’s medical director.